 The programme is compliant with the University's academic regulations (in particular, UPR AS11, UPR AS12/UPR AS13 and UPR AS14) with the exception of those listed below, which have been specifically approved by the University:

 A maximum of 30 credit points can be compensated across the programme, in line with university regulations.
-Compensation is not permitted for individual modules worth 30 or more credit points at level 4, 5, 6, and 7.

 E. Management of Programme & Support for student learning

 Management

 The programme is managed and administered through: